AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * Keyboard focus gets stuck in Email drop-down in Download dialog, in Chrome and Safari browsers (NPR-32067).

 * Sync all content checkbox is not enabled by default while trying to add DM cloud config on AEM (CQ-4288533).

-### Sites {#sites-fixes}

-* When a URL of an AEM Sites pages contains a colon ( : ) or percentage symbol (%), the underlying browser stop responding and CPU cycles show a spike (NPR-32369, NPR-31918).

-* When an AEM Sites page is opened for editing and a component is copied, the paste action remains unavailable for some placeholders (NPR-32317).

-* When the Manage Publication wizard is opened, an Experience Fragment linked to a Core Component is not displayed in the lists of published references (NPR-32233).

-* Live copy overview in Touch UI takes much longer than Classic UI to render (NPR-32149).

-* When server-time and machine-time are in different time zones, scheduled publish time displays server time in Touch UI, whereas in Classic UI, machine time is displayed (NPR-32077).

-* AEM Sites fails to open a page with a suffix in the URL (NPR-32072).

-* When a user edits a Content Fragment, a deleted variation of the Content Fragment is restored (NPR-32062).

-* Users are allowed to save a Content Fragment without providing any information in the required fields (NPR-31988).

-* kernel.js and ui.js are not pre-complied or cached.
-It leads to additional time in rendering pages (NPR-31891).

-* When PageEventAuditListener is enabled, the length of the commit queue increases.
-It impacts the performance of many operations such as bulk publishing, navigation, bulk asset movement (NPR-31890).

-* When Experience Fragments are dragged, high response time is observed (NPR-31878).

-* When you select the Drag component here option in a responsive grid’s placeholder, a GET request is sent and the request results in HTTP 403 error (NPR-31845).

-* When moving the content within the same folder, the page move option is disabled (NPR-31840).

-* In editable templates structure mode, the allowed components list in layout container displays incorrect results.
-Only components with design dialog are displayed in the layout container (NPR-31816).

-* When a page has read-only permissions for a user, the Open properties option is visible in sites.html but not in editor.html (NPR-31770).

-* When a user clicks the Create button, the page option is not available (NPR-31756).

-* Unable to synchronize campaign in Adobe campaign containing OOTB (Out of the box) design importer component (NPR-31728).

-* When you try to change a bullet list to numbered list, only the first two items of the list are changed (NPR-31636).

-* When a page is un-authored and the child node is selected, the selection dialogue still displays the initial node.
-When the page is authored and user clicks browse, the page redirects to the root node instead of the authored node (NPR-31618).

-* The view configuration dialog box does not work properly for Inbox customization workflow feature (NPR-32503 and NPR-32492).

-* An error message displays while viewing workflow information using Inbox (CQ-4282168).

 ### Foundation UI {#foundation-ui-6540}